nektro/andesite/README.md

 These instructions will help you get the project up and running.
 To obtain the binary you will use to run the app, follow the [Development](#development) or [Deployment](#deployment) sections for futher direction.
 Below, are general directions for all builds.

 ### Creating Credentials
-In order to create a "closed directory" with Andesite, you will need to create an app on your IDP(s) of choice.
+In order to create a "closed directory" with Andesite, you will need to create an app on your Identity Provider(s) of choice.
 See the [nektro/go.oauth2](https://github.com/nektro/go.oauth2#readme) docs for more detailed info on this process on where to go and what data you'll need.

 Here you can also fill out a picture and description that will be displayed during the authorization of users on your chosen Identity Provider.
 When prompted for the "Redirect URI" during the app setup process, the URL to use will be `http://andesite/callback`, replacing `andesite` with any origins you wish Andesite to be usable from, such as `example.com` or `localhost:800`.